The importance of leadership skills in the workplace is clear. After all, great leaders drive economic value.

 Individuals with great leadership skills empower teams to achieve their full potential, make decisions, and strategize well to help organizations thrive.

-However, leadership is the sum of many traits.
+However, leadership is the sum of many traits, and there are numerous great leadership styles knocking about.
 In this article, we’ll go through the importance of leadership skills in the workplace and how you can evaluate candidates’ leadership skills before you hire them.

 What are leadership skills?

 To understand why leadership skills are important, we need to first look at the broad spectrum of traits that make a great leader.

 Generally speaking, leadership means organizing a group of people to reach desired business goals.
 They’re confident in leading and paving the way for others to do great things.
 They also consider how they can seamlessly achieve organizational targets and goals on time, all while managing many people and projects.

 Below are some of the most important leadership skills that employers look for in top candidates:

 1. Communication skills

 Communication skills are perhaps the most important skills a leader can possess.
 Not only do they need to inspire and motivate people working in various departments, but they also need to delegate tasks effectively.